 - In New York, we've been working since 2004 to restore Great South Bay’s clam population in a three-pronged approach that includes stocking the bay with reproductive adult clams, helping to enact laws to protect the existing clam population, and working with partners to restore degraded water quality.

-- In Virginia, we're expanding the Conservancy’s state-of-the-art Coastal Resilience planning tool to the Eastern Shore and restoring oyster reefs to demonstrate nature-based solutions for risk reduction.
+- In Virginia, we're expanding the Conservancy’s state-of-the-art Coastal Resilience planning tool to the Eastern Shore and restoring oyster reefs, bay scallops, and seagrass to improve habitat and demonstrate nature-based solutions for risk reduction.

 A bountiful future